A Guide to Middle Eastern Spices for Festive Cooking

 2. Za'atar: A Versatile Herb Blend

-Za'atar is more than just a spice—it’s a blend of dried herbs (often thyme or oregano), sesame seeds, sumac, and salt.
-This aromatic blend is a staple in Middle Eastern kitchens and is cherished for its earthy, slightly tangy, and nutty flavor profile.
+Za'atar isn’t just a spice; it’s a mix of dried herbs (like thyme or oregano), sesame seeds, sumac, and salt.
+This fragrant blend is a favorite in Middle Eastern cooking, loved for its earthy, tangy, and nutty flavors.

 Uses: Za'atar is traditionally mixed with olive oil and spread over flatbread to make manakeesh, a popular Middle Eastern breakfast dish.
 It can also be sprinkled over roasted vegetables, meats, or even incorporated into dips like labneh.